The-Blackridge-Foundation/home/README.md

 ## Final Word

 The Blackridge Foundation is more than an organization, it’s a movement.
 A movement for those who’ve been left out of the spotlight but never lost their shine.
-A foundation built on struggle, vision, and the belief that the next generation of cultural leaders are already here—they just need to be seen.
+A foundation built on struggle, vision, and the belief that the next generation of cultural leaders are already here, they just need to be seen.

 We exist to amplify those voices.